 What is Tendinitis and Why Does it Happen?

 Tendinitis is a condition in which a tendon has become irritated or inflamed.
 Tendons are thick cords in your body that connect bones to muscles.
-Any tendon in your body can be affected, but the Achilles tendon is a common sight where this condition develops.
+It can affect any tendon in your body.
+But the Achilles tendon is a common spot for this painful condition.

-Tendinitis sets in when a tendon is subjected to repetitive impacts of a minor nature--like the force that running, over time, can place on your Achilles tendon without proper rest periods and stretches to relieve pressure.
-Achilles tendinitis is an overuse injury, caused by excessive pulling of the tendon.
-This can occur because of starting a new exercise or training program, or not having enough rest or recovery time.
+That's why we call Achilles tendinitis an overuse injury.
+It's caused by excessive pulling of the tendon.
+This can occur because of starting a new exercise or training program.
+Or when you don't having enough rest or recovery time.

-While physical activity is often the reason for the inflammation, other factors can increase your risk for tendinitis, including:
+Yes, physical activity is often the reason for this inflammation.
+But other factors can increase your risk for tendinitis.
+These include:

-- Physical abnormalities, like different leg lengths, that place additional stress on your tendons.
+- Physical abnormalities, like different leg lengths, that place more stress on your tendons.